pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

 end
 ```
 This time, <code> validates attachment </code> checks if the document's type is <code> application/pdf </code>.
-The model is ready, here is how things have to be handled in the controller in order to handle creation of multiple files:
+With this addition, the <code> document </code> model is ready, here is how things have to be handled in the controller in order to handle creation of multiple files:
 #### Creating an item with documents
 When a new item is created, there has to be another parameter sent, <code>document_data</code> which will contain an array of data about each document, either in multipart or in base64 format: